- What is hydrocephalus in babies?

 A mother can get the fetus screened for hydrocephalus during her regular pregnancy checkup.
 The following steps are used to diagnose hydrocephalus in an unborn baby:

 - Ultrasound scan: Doctors will check the size of the ventricles during routine ultrasound tests.
 They will assess and comment on the brain development of the growing fetus.

-- Amniocentesis: If a doctor confirms hydrocephalus in the fetus, a second assessment is made through the process called amniocentesis.
+- Amniocentesis: If a doctor confirms hydrocephalus in the fetus, a second assessment might be needed through the process called amniocentesis.
+This depends on the possible cause of the hydrocephalus.
 Here, a needle is inserted through the mother’s belly straight into the amniotic sac to extract a sample of the amniotic fluid.
 The fluid is then screened for genetic mutations that can help determine disorders such as ventriculomegaly that can lead to hydrocephalus (13).